kaitlynduong21/60_wrapBinarySearch/README.md

   Return the index of the first instance of a given value in an ordered list using binary search.
 1. State the recursive abstraction

-2. Identify the parts of this solution that correspond to the six parts of a generalized recursive solution.
+2. Identify the parts of this solution that correspond to the six parts of a generalized recomparecursive solution.

   Problem: return the index of the first instance of a given value

   Recursive Abstraction:
-    When asked to find the index of a given value, the recursive abstraction can compare the given value to the value on the page that is halfway between the low and high limits.
+    When asked to find the index of a given value, the recursive abstraction can find the given value in a list half the size of the previous list (in the first loop, the original list).

   Solutions to the base cases: